Sun protection while skiing: These are the tips to follow

 While early application is essential for sunscreens, mineral sunscreens work immediately after application.
 In the past, the products were often tough and difficult to apply.
 However, the latest generation of mineral sunscreens, e.g. SWOX Performance Zinc, is almost indistinguishable from normal sunscreen when applied.
 Mineral sunscreen does not work in the skin, but on the skin, reflecting the sun’s dangerous rays.
 Titanium or zinc particles act like small mirrors, thereby preventing penetration into the skin.

-When the sun shines during a winter holiday, it usually shines brightly and without a single cloud in the sky.
+When the sun shines on a winter holiday, it usually shines brightly and without a single cloud on the horizon.

 Tip 5: Choice of sun protection factor (SPF)